 Since its creation, OCE has been very active.
-According to the most recent data, in the 114th Congress, OCE began a preliminary review of at least 35 matters.
+According to the most recent data, in 2017, OCE began a preliminary review of at least 14 matters.
 A significant portion of its preliminary reviews have involved campaign activities.
-Other subjects include travel, outside income and employment, gifts, official allowances, conflicts of interest, and financial disclosures.
-In the last two Congresses, OCE referred at least 33 matters to the House Ethics Committee for review.
+Other subjects include travel, outside income and employment, gifts, official allowances, conflicts of interest, sharing material nonpublic information in connection with the purchase and sale of stock, and financial disclosures.
+Since 2013, OCE has referred at least 38 matters to the House Ethics Committee for review.

 OCE lacks subpoena authority, but it makes up for that by using very aggressive investigative tactics.
+(A House effort in early 2017 to curtail OCE's powers and introduce due process protections was quickly scrapped after a media firestorm.)
 Its investigators, who appear to have an ample travel budget, often fly across the country to conduct interviews with witnesses, including campaign donors, constituents, lobbyists, and others.
 Because OCE cannot compel staff to testify, it often threatens to embarrass witnesses by declaring them to be uncooperative in public documents and drawing an "adverse inference" from their unwillingness to submit.
 Members face pressure to lean on witnesses to testify because OCE sometimes unfairly draws an adverse inference against the Member when a third-party witness declines to testify.